Huge explosion in Ghana mining region kills residents, fells buildings | Law-Order

 "The public has been advised to move out of the area to nearby towns for their safety while recovery efforts are underway," the police said in a statement.
 Nearby towns have been asked to open up public spaces including classrooms and churches to survivors, the police said.

-The police initially said the explosives were heading from the Tarkwa gold mine run by Johannesburg-based Gold Fields.
-Gold Fields and Maxam did not immediately respond to requests for comment.
-Ghana President Nana Akufo-Addo tweeted that he had been informed of the incident and confirmed that there had been deaths.
+The police initially said the explosives were heading from the Tarkwa gold mine run by Johannesburg-based Gold Fields, but a spokesman for Gold Fields said the delivery was from an explosives company in the town of Tarkwa, not the Tarkwa mine.
+Maxam did not respond to requests for comment.
+Ghana President Nana Akufo-Addo tweeted he had been informed of the incident and confirmed there had been deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)